mozhani/VisualRECOMBINANT/README.md

 >>| War, kid    | 0.1    | Old animal                    | 1.801590  | War, kid    | 0.1    | Deal nation                    | 1.813097  |
 >>
 ## About Me
-My name is Mozhdeh Ahrabi Tabriz, and I am about to graduate with a master degree in Artificial Intelligence track at [Iran University of Science and Technology](https://iust.ac.ir).
+My name is Mozhdeh Ahrabi Tabriz, and I have graduated with a master degree in Artificial Intelligence track from [Iran University of Science and Technology](https://iust.ac.ir).
 I am enthusiastic about cognitive processes, particularly the creative processes.

 Email: m_ahrabitabriz@alumuni.iust.ac.ir